ziolai/finite_element_electrical_engineering/project-based-assignment/metal-hydride-storage/notebooks/readme.md

 ## Section 4: Mathematical Modeling and Numerical Simulation

-More details on the mathematical modeling and numerical simlation using the [Julia](https://julialang.org) programmibng language are given in [absorption of hydrogen](darzi-2016.ipynb).
+More details on the mathematical modeling and numerical simlation using the [Julia](https://julialang.org) programmibng language are given in a seperate notebook on [absorption of hydrogen](darzi-2016.ipynb).

 ## References